1031 Exchange for

 Types of Exchanges

 Reverse Exchange: Acquire the replacement property before selling the relinquished one.
+More complex but sometimes strategic.

 Eligible Properties